 Types of Girl about the Globe – Cultural GatG, Nature GatG, Budget GatG

 Travelling solo in Bolivia can be a culture shock, firstly due to its poverty and second because of its altitude.
 That's why we've given it 3 out of 5 stars.
-Although crime is increasing against foreigners, it is still one of the safest places in South America and being the cheapest, it’s popular with other travellers especially Israelis.
+Is Bolivia is safe to travel alone?
+Although the Bolivia crime rate is increasing, it is still one of the safest places in South America and being the cheapest, it’s popular with other travellers especially Israelis.
 Foreign women are free to do as they like and they even have women’s wrestling here!

-There’s mixed reports about feeling safe in La Paz but it still remains the safest capital in South America.
-Be careful at night and on any border crossings and Steer clear of El Alto as it is not the safest place for tourists with robbery and pickpocketing.
+There are mixed reports about feeling safe in La Paz but it still remains the safest capital in South America.
+Be careful at night and on any border crossings and Steer clear of El Alto Bolivia, as it is not the safest place for tourists with robbery and pickpocketing.
 Be careful in Oruro too.

 Bolivia will surprise you with its mind-blowing scenery; snow-capped mountains, active volcanoes and moon-like valley.
 It’s got the world’s most dangerous road, a bright green lake and enough potions in the Witches Market to turn you into a frog.

-This country isn’t the destination to come to for a suntan, it’s generally cold and rainy especially being at a high altitude so wrap up warm.
+This country isn’t the destination to come to for a suntan, the only Bolivia beaches are around Lake Titicaca but it is generally cold and rainy especially being at a high altitude so wrap up warm.
 The best way to explore this country is by 4×4 so team up with others or join a tour and cruise through the dirt roads of this diverse landscape.

-The biggest attraction is the capital has got to be the Witches Market – a spooky little place with potions, skulls and dead frogs but if you want even spookier, there’s an old colonial cobbled street where locals won’t venture out at dark in fear of seeing the resident ghosts.
+The biggest attraction in the capital has to be the Witches Market, a spooky little place with potions, skulls and dead frogs, that is one of the weird Bolivia attractions to visit.
+But if you want even spookier, there’s an old colonial cobbled street where locals won’t venture out at dark in fear of seeing the resident ghosts.